Recipe for loin of muntjac venison

 1 ½kg floury potato, peeled and sliced thinly

 1 tbsp olive oil

 1 tbsp balsamic vinegar

-150ml beef stock (made with a half stock cube and hot water)
+150ml stock (if stock not available from the venison bones then this can be made with a half stock cube and hot water)

 2 tbsp redcurrant jelly

 1 garlic clove , crushed